NeoGranular/lanyon/_posts/2017-01-07-martial-god-chapter-01-74.md

 Sucking in a deep breath, Xu Right’s both eyes suddenly shined with a fiery radiance.
 His aura suddenly exploded forth to extreme, enveloping everything in the surrounding.

-Although this was an invisible and untouchable force, under its effect, the retreating people suddenly accelerated, and even affecting some people in the main hall.
+Although this was an invisible and untouchable force, under its effect, the retreating people suddenly accelerated.
+Even in the main hall, a few people seemed to have been affected by it.

 Complete silence reigned about the arena.
 This was the effect of frightening expulsion of the complete might of a ninth layer expert.